Elbert-Ainstein/micrograd/notes.md

 # L = -8.0
 ```

-## Time for some backpropagation action
+# Time for some backpropagation action.
+Example #1: Simple expressions
 We run back from L and calculate the gradient along those intermediate values.
 - Compute the derivative of the node *dL* with respect to *L*
 - *dL/dL* = 1